usc-isi-i2/dig-etl-engine/README.md

     mkdir ./mydig-projects

-Make sure local port 12497 is not occupied, then all you need to do is:
+Make sure local port 12497 is not occupied (or change `PORT` in `.env` file), then all you need to do is:

     docker-compose up -d